Jonatan Berggren

-Jonatan Berggren (born 16 July 2000) is a Swedish professional ice hockey forward for the Detroit Red Wings of the National Hockey League (NHL).
-Berggren was drafted in the second round, 33rd overall, by the Red Wings in the 2018 NHL Entry Draft.
+Jonatan Berggren (born 16 July 2000) is a Swedish professional ice hockey player who is a forward for the St. Louis Blues of the National Hockey League (NHL).
+Berggren was drafted in the second round, 33rd overall, by the Detroit Red Wings in the 2018 NHL entry draft.

 Playing career

 Sweden

 Berggren made his Swedish Hockey League debut playing with Skellefteå AIK during the 2017–18 SHL season.
 Berggren was sidelined for most of the 2018–19 season with a back injury.

 In his fourth season with Skellefteå AIK, Berggren broke out offensively in the 2020–21 campaign, finishing sixth in SHL scoring with 45 points in 49 games and co-leading Skellefteå AIK.
 Berggren became only the 13th player in SHL history to compile over 40 points in a season at age 20 or younger, and the first since Elias Pettersson in 2018.